ryanjafari/ryanjafari.me/source/story.html.erb.markdown

 ## What I've Learned So Far

-Some highlights of his learning experience throughout the years that have informed his philosophy (some of which he has written about, since these know-it-all one-liners can be loaded).
+Some highlights of his learning experience throughout the years that have informed his philosophy (some of which he has written about).
+He is by no means an expert in all of these things.
 As always, a work in-progress!

 ### Technical